 - Not staying seated – especially at work.
 Try standing desks at work and stay mobile, take walks in between long hours of sitting.

 - Parking your vehicle further away – you can walk that distance.

 - Exercising – 1 hour of moderate exercise daily or intense exercise several times a week, take your pick.

 All the medications in the world won’t help you if you don’t help yourself.
-Seeing how many life-threatening complications such as heart disease and type 2 diabetes can be avoided with just minor tweaks to daily habits, do not hesitate to get up and get moving!
+See how many life-threatening complications such as heart disease and type 2 diabetes are preventable with just minor tweaks to daily habits, do not hesitate to get up and get moving!